rat-c/gophish-templates/README.md

 # gophish-templates
 Templates for an open-source Phishing Toolkit
 Some very basic configurations and templates to provide clean layouts usable in [GoPhish](https://github.com/gophish/gophish), an open-source phishing toolkit.
+These layouts provided will also work with any other phising service as well, though they have only been tested in GoPhish.

 ![GoPhish](https://i.imgur.com/7Jklgjv.png)